Wednesday, December 21, 2016

 Overall, U.S. Signal Corps cameramen during World War I shot roughly 590,000 feet of film.
 Phillip Steward for his book Battlefilm did an extensive inventory of these official films which are now at the National Archives in Washington, DC.
 He listed 993 reels and 488 film titles.
 In 1936-1937 these films had been culled and re-edited by the Army to combine them into a single subject basis series.
 The result was the "Historical" series of World War I Signal Corps films with catalog numbers between H-1100 and H-1558.
 Steward recently added more World War I Signal Corps film to this inventory.
 In April 2018, he published an article on these films, celebrating the World War I "movie men".
 His article was printed in the U.S. National Archives' "Prologue" magazine.
 Here is a download link.

 Capt.
 Albert K. Dawson, U.S. Signal Corps, behind his movie camera.
-Picture taken in December 1917 at Cramps Shipyard, Philadelphia.
+Colorized picture taken in December 1917 at Cramps Shipyard, Philadelphia.
 Source: National Archives, Washington, D.C.

 Despite the enormous amount of film footage in the Signal Corps collection, there is little film showing the actual photographic work by the Signal Corps in World War I. The authors however did find two reels which are of special interest.
 Printed on 35 mm and running 1333 feet, the footage shows Signal Corps cameramen at work, the operations at the Signal Corps photographic laboratory as well as various inspections, parades and close ups of the men behind these war pictures.